NiklasRosenstein/pydoc-markdown/README.md

 * Understand fixmes and hints in the source code (eg. `# doc: ignore`)
 * Cross-page (and cross-project) links in API documentation

-## Usage
+## Installation

   [Pipx]: https://pypi.org/project/pipx/

-Pydoc-Markdown 3 is not currently available on PyPI.
-To install the current development version, you can simply pass the Git repository URL to Pip.
-It is recommended to install Pydoc-Markdown in isolation with [Pipx].
+Using [Pipx][] is recommended to avoid dependency clashes that can occur when installing multiple command-line tools into a single environment.

+    $ pipx install 'pydoc-markdown>=3.0.0,<4.0.0'

+For the cutting-edge version, you can install Pydoc-Markdown directly from GitHub:

     $ pipx install git+https://github.com/NiklasRosenstein/pydoc-markdown.git@develop

-This makes the `pydoc-markdown` command available in your command-line.
+## Usage

 On the CLI you specify either the name of a configuration file or provide a YAML formatted configuration.
 If you do not specify any arguments, the default